Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

 2. While the pumpin is roasting make a batch of [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) and leave to rest.

-3. Once the veg is done, let it cool before blending in a food processor.
-Add enough ricotta to smooth it out for a nice mouthfeel; some lemon zest for some brightness and peccorino for funk.
+3. Once the veg is done, let it cool slightly before blending in a food processor.
+Add enough ricotta to smooth it out for a nice mouthfeel; peccorino for funk and if warranted some lemon zest for some brightness.
 Mix together and place in a "piping bag".

 {{< gallery >}}
   <img src="gallery/mix1.jpg" class="grid-w33" />